paxdotdev/pax/README.md

 are roughly equivalent to formulas in spreadsheets: declarative, easy to isolate, easy to hack.

-The reason _all of that_ matters is because Pax was **designed to be designed** — in the sense of "design tools" that can read and write Pax code as a comprehensive description of any visual content, document, or scene.
+The reason _all of that_ matters is because Pax was **designed to be designed** — in the sense of "design tools" that can read and write Pax code as a comprehensive description of any visual content, document, GUI, or scene.

 ## Inspiration